- Break-up fee is a contractual provision in M&A that obliges one party to pay.

 Advantages:

-– Restriction of flexibility in alternative offers
+– Restriction of flexibility with alternative offers

 – Potential financial burden if the transaction does not materialize